MasterIV/children-of-orion/data/combat/attack.md

 * Extreme: -4

 These add to any wound or condition penalties.
-These influences dont change the difficulty but modify the result of the attachers check.
+These influences don't change the difficulty but modify the result of the attachers check.

 **Defending:** The targeted character can diced to defend in case of an successful attack.
 In order to do so he makes a check on the defense skill.